 My reason for helping to start this network is seeing the pandemic unfold and how colleagues came together to support and help one another made me realise that this can and should happen more.
 I know the job we all do is really important and makes a difference on just to staff and colleagues but patients as well.
 I am really excited to build this network, meet new people and share experiences as well as highlight the amazing work we all do.

-My reason for joining the PEN-SO committee is to help enable a network of educators around the UK.
-I am passionate about inspiring and sharing ideas whilst also supporting both learners and educators in practice.”
+I am passionate about inspiring and sharing ideas whilst also supporting both learners and educators in clinical practice.”